jgallowa07/Spot-Detection/README.md

 any one channel, and the activation of each pixel depends on the euclidean distance to the center of the dot given, where the number of pixels for any one center is defined by the radius in pixels.
-Given distance to the center of a dot, the activation is calculated by the exponential <annie>
-and incremented by some some Gaussian noise. -- TODO finish
+Given distance to the center of a dot, the activation is calculated by an exponential distribution, and incremented by some some Gaussian noise. -- TODO finish

 **2. Deep Learning**